 Do I need a team to register?
-When you sign up, you sign up as a team but do not choose your class until sign-in.
-THat way of your team of 3 falls apart, you could still join in as class b (team of 20.
+No, not at time of registration but it is a good idea to have your team at least loosely arranged.
+You won't choose your class (either 2 paddlers or coed team of three).
+If your team of 3 falls apart, you could still join in as class b (team of 2).

 Do we have to paddle on Sunday?
 Sunday is optional.
 On Sunday all teams paddle to the same spot and compete as part of their alliance group.
 You may call it quits after Saturday but be sure to get to Saturday scoring back at Lakeside.